lsst/LDM-493/_platforms.rst

 Requirements for compatibility with DocHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be listed in LSST DocHub, projects must be registered with DocHub, and have a DocHub-compatible metadata file residing in the project's Git repository.
+To be listed in LSST DocHub, projects must be registered with DocHub.
+Documentation projects hosted on GitHub have a DocHub-compatible metadata file residing in the project's Git repository.
+Metadata is mirrored between DocHub's database and the metadata file stored in Git.
+Documentation projects published exclusively though DocuShare are also resisted in DocHub, though their metadata is editable through a web interface instead of a file.

 .. note::